 ADDITIONAL CRITERIA FOR PROMOTION TO FULL PROFESSOR (OR EQUIVALENT)

 Full Professors play a critical role in determining the University’s intellectual quality.
 Therefore, it is incumbent upon those seeking the highest academic faculty rank to present a record of accomplishment commensurate with senior status in the discipline and in the University.
-This means, in general, that the faculty member’s teaching, scholarship, and service should demonstrate broadly-recognized, well-established distinction in his/her discipline.
-The standards for promotion will be sustained activity and quality contributions.
+This means, in general, that the faculty member’s teaching, scholarship, and service should demonstrate well-established distinction in their discipline.

 General Requirements

 Prior promotion to the rank of Associate Professor does not necessarily imply eventual promotion to Professor, nor should length of service, by itself, produce such an expectation.
 Probationary faculty shall not be promoted to the rank of Professor.
 Normally, a faculty member is eligible to be considered for Promotion in the fifth year following promotion to Associate Professor (with the promotion becoming effective at the start of the sixth year).
-Anything less than this five-year period would be considered an “early” consideration, as described in Section IV below.
+Anything less than this five-year period would be considered an “early” consideration, as described in Section IV.C below.
 The period of review shall be the period since the faculty member’s last promotion or, in the case of those with an initial appointment at the Associate Professor rank, the period from initial appointment on this campus.
-The candidate’s cumulative contributions to the university and the profession will be considered in order to assess contributions to the discipline.
-A comprehensive vita should be included in the WPAF to fully document the candidate’s entire academic career.
+The candidate’s cumulative contributions to the university and the profession from the time of their previous successful promotion application will be considered in order to assess contributions to the discipline.
+A comprehensive vita must be included in the WPAF to fully document the candidate’s entire academic career.